Gaussian and Non-Gaussian Universality of Data Augmentation: Definitions

 The augmented data is then the ordered list

-Here and throughout, we do not distinguish between a vector and its transpose, and regard the quantities above as vectors ${\Phi_i\bX_i\in\R^{kd}}$ and ${\Phi\cX\in\R^{nkd}}$ where convenient.
+Here and throughout, we do not distinguish between a vector and its transpose, and regard the quantities above as vectors ${\Phi_i\bX_i\in\cD^k}$ and ${\Phi\cX\in\cD^{nk}}$ where convenient. \\[.5em] \textbf{Estimates}.
 An estimate computed from augmented data is the value